ECOBEL is working towards a healthy Sydney Harbour by restoring lost marine ecosystems

 Tidal Mangrove Nursery

 Thanks to funding and support from Hunters Hill Council we are growing our Mangrove Tidal Nursery at Woolwich.
-We are growing 2-300 grey mangroves to replant along the Lane Cove River where the existing forests are getting lost to over development and ferry wash.
+We are growing 5000 grey mangroves every year to replant back into Sydney Harbour where the existing oceanforests are getting lost to over development and ferry wash.

 80 % habitats for costal fish stocks